10 Days in Japan: Itinerary, What to Do & Where to Go

 Getting to Nikko

-There are a multitude of options available for travelling between Tokyo and Nikko.
+There are a multitude of options available for traveling between Tokyo and Nikko.
 One of the cheapest—and most convenient—is the Tobu Railways route from Tobu Asakusa Station.

 Does all this seem a little too complicated?
 Let someone else handle the logistics with the Nikko Guided Full-Day Tour from Tokyo.
 The tour includes return transportation from Tokyo Station and a private tour of Nikko and the Watanabe Sahira Sake Brewery.